Here is a list of winter sports you can enjoy in Washington State, including popular sports such as skiing, ice skating, and snowboarding.

 For safety’s sake, snow players should stay off designated snowmobile and non-motorized sport trails.
 Instead, use Snow Play Sno-Parks, designated areas for tubing and general snow play.

-Sno-Park Permits go on sale November 1, 2020
+Sno-Park Permits go on sale November 1

-If you love winter recreation and plan to use any of Washington’s Sno-Parks, permits go on sale November 1!
-You can conveniently buy Sno-Park permits online.
-Cost:
+If you love winter recreation and plan to use any of Washington’s Sno-Parks, permits go on sale for the winter season starting November 1 every year.
+You can conveniently buy daily and seasonal Sno-Park permits online and at a number of Sno-Park Permit vendors | Washington State Parks

 Return to top (list of winter sports)